 Online course development boot camps offered in different formats

-You have your choice of three types of online course development boot campus:
+You have your choice of different types of online course development boot campus:

 - Two-week virtual boot camp

 - Best practices related to online courses and teaching.